Row-aware Randomized SVD with applications: Row-aware randomized SVD

 where $\mathbf{x}_j \in \R^{m}, \mathbf{y}_j \in \R^{n}$ are sparse vectors with random nonnegative entries.
 These vectors are generated by the Matlab function {\tt sprand} with density parameter 0.025.
 By construction, there is a large gap between the tenth and the eleventh singular values of $\bA_1$ whereas the singular values of $\bA_2$ slowly decrease to zero.

-The experiment compares how the matrix $\mathbf{Q}$ obtained by using either the standard RSVD (Algorithm~\ref{range_finder}) or our novel R-RSVD (Algorithm~\ref{alg1}) approximates the range of $\mathbf{A}_1$ and $\mathbf{A}_2$ as the parameters $k$ used in the two routines increases.
+The experiment compares how the matrix $\mathbf{Q}$ obtained by using either the standard RSVD (Algorithm~\ref{range_finder}) or our R-RSVD (Algorithm~\ref{alg1}) approximates the range of $\mathbf{A}_1$ and $\mathbf{A}_2$ as the parameters $k$ used in the two routines increases.
 For any $k$, we set the oversampling parameter $\ell$ to be equal to $k+1$.

-In addition, we plot the bounds in Theorem~\ref{them_RSVD} for the RSVD and the ones in Theorem~\ref{teo1} for the R-RSVD.
+In addition, we plot the bounds in Theorem~\ref{them_RSVD} for the RSVD, the ones in Theorem~\ref{teo1} for the R-RSVD, and the one given in~\cite[Equation (4.2)]{Bjarkason2019}.
 In conclusion, we remind the reader that for given $k$ and $\ell$, both Algorithm~\ref{range_finder} and~\ref{alg1} compute an approximation of rank $k+\ell$.
 Therefore, we report also the errors attained by the best $(k+\ell)$-rank approximation, namely the one given by the Truncated SVD (TSVD).

 The results are reported in Figure~\ref{fig:part-integro}.
 First of all, we can observe that the bounds in Theorem~\ref{teo1} turn out to be rather close to the ones in Theorem~\ref{them_RSVD}, in general.
 However, our new bounds better capture the trend in the singular values of the coefficient matrix.
 If this is clearly visible for $\bA_1$, with a large jump for $k=10$, this happens also for $\bA_2$.
 More remarkably, the actual errors attained by computing $\mathbf{Q}$ by Algorithm~\ref{alg1} are much smaller than the ones achieved by employing Algorithm~\ref{range_finder}.
-In particular, $\|\bA_1-\mathbf{QQ}^T\bA_1\|_F$ is extremely close to the smallest attainable error, namely the one fulfilled by the TSVD, whenever $\mathbf{Q}$ is constructed by employing our novel R-RSVD procedure.
+In particular, $\|\bA_1-\mathbf{QQ}^T\bA_1\|_F$ is extremely close to the smallest attainable error, namely the one fulfilled by the TSVD, whenever $\mathbf{Q}$ is constructed by employing the R-RSVD procedure.